Frequently Asked Questions

 Please note we do not allow cell phones, tablets or devices that can connect to the internet.

 Please bring your Pre-Camp Health and Arrival Day Pre-screening form and your negative COVID test results – be ready to hand these in upon arrival.

 What should I expect at camper check-in on the first day?

-The first day we will check in each camper, make sure all balances are paid, visit with the nurse/staff to be sure all health information is accurate and medications are turned in and for overnight campers you have a chance to visit the camp store.
+The first day we will check in each camper, make sure all balances are paid, visit with the nurse/staff to be sure all health information is accurate and medications are turned in.

 Depending on the number of campers checking in, we can have some long lines.
 To help move things along quickly please be sure to have the following information:

 - Pay all balances prior to the start of camp.

 - Complete all health information in CampWise – this includes either scanning your health insurance card OR bring a copy of it front and back with camper’s name written on the copy.
 We will not have access to a copy machine during check in.